 Explore the Riverwalk and listen as our guides describe the forging events that helped shape Chicago into one of the most beautiful cities in the world.
 Featured stories include the Fort Dearborn Massacre, Union Stockyards,…

-Our Chicago History & Architecture Tour is exactly as the name implies; the finest of everything that Chicago has to offer all combined into one walking tour.
+Our Chicago History & Architecture Tour is a highly unique excursion that highlights the finest of everything that Chicago has to offer all combined into one walking tour.

 Duration: 3 hours